annmarecki/FETCHREWARDS/fetchRewards/README.md

 1. Fork and clone this repo
 2. Run `npm install` in your terminal
-3. A) If you do not have psql on your machine, please run `npm install psql` in your terminal
+3. A) If you do not have psql on your machine, please run `npm install pg` in your terminal -- check this before submitting
    B) If you have psql on your machine run `createdb fetch-rewards-ann-marecki` in your terminal
 4. Run `npm run seed` in your terminal to seed the database
 5. Run `npm run start:dev` in your terminal to start the server on a localhost and load the front end